CodeWithDevesh/SyncWave/readme.md

 This command-line tool lets you play audio through multiple (two currently😅) playback devices at the same time — yes, including Bluetooth speakers and headphones.
 Perfect for watching movies, listening to music, or just vibing across devices.

+This is just the test repo so the code is trash... gonna release the actual code soon.
+Also this is just one of the features the main project has.

 # Installation
 You can download the latest release from the [releases](https://github.com/CodeWithDevesh/SyncWave/releases).